obsidianmd/obsidian-help/pt/Getting started/Crie um cofre.md

 A vault is a folder on your local file system where Obsidian stores your notes.
 You can keep all your notes in one vault, or create several vaults for each of your different projects.

-The first time you open Obsidian, you'll be asked to add a new vault from the [[Vault switcher]].
+The first time you open Obsidian, you'll be asked to add a new vault from the [[Alternador de cofre]].

 ## Create empty vault